simonwendel/sun-to-usb-adapter/README.md

 # If On Windows

-During the project moved to Windows from GNU/Linux.
-I still build this project using GCC on a Fedora Core VM, and will probably not make the build work with any Windows native tools, however I had some issues in attaching the Itsybitsy to the VM during upload, so instead of ```make upload``` i have a LINQPad script in the project root that uses the Windows version of avrdude as packaged by the Arduino platform.
+During the project I moved to Windows from GNU/Linux.
+I still build the code using GCC on a Fedora Core VM, and will probably not make the build work with any Windows native tools.
+However, I had some issues in attaching the Itsybitsy to the VM during upload, so instead of ```make upload``` I now have a LINQPad script in the project root that uses the Windows version of avrdude as packaged by the Arduino platform.
 It works!

 # What doesn't work (yet)